-This questionnaire is divided into seven (7) topic areas plus grant activity, semiannual/final reporting, and closeout questions.
+This questionnaire is divided into five (5) topic areas plus grant activity and semiannual reporting questions.
 Each grant will be assigned specific topic areas, depending on its purpose.
 See the solicitation map to locate the topic areas assigned to your award.